$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Related Works

 \section{Related Works}

 \paragraph{\textbf{Text-to-Image Generative Models.}} Pioneering efforts in image generation, notably DALL-E~\cite{ramesh2021zero} and CogView~\cite{ding2021cogview}, leveraged autoregressive models to achieve significant results.
 Recent advancements predominantly feature diffusion models, acclaimed for their high image fidelity and diversity in text-to-image (T2I) generation.
 A notable example is Stable Diffusion, which builds upon the Latent Diffusion Model (LDM)~\cite{rombach2022high} and excels in semantic and conceptual understanding by transitioning training to latent space.
 Imagen~\cite{saharia2022photorealistic}, Pixart-$\alpha$~\cite{chen2023pixart}, and DALL-E 3~\cite{betker2023improving} propose using a large T5 language model to improve language understanding.
-DALL-E 2~\cite{ramesh2022hierarchical} along with its UnCLIP variation models such as Kandinsky~\cite{razzhigaev2023kandinsky} and Karlo, uses a diffusion prior and diffusion UNet modules to generate images using the pre-trained CLIP~\cite{radford2021learning} model.
+DALL-E 2~\cite{ramesh2022hierarchical} along with its UnCLIP variation models such as Kandinsky~\cite{razzhigaev2023kandinsky} and Karlo~\cite{kakaobrain2022karlo-v1-alpha}, uses a diffusion prior and diffusion UNet modules to generate images using the pre-trained CLIP~\cite{radford2021learning} model.

 \paragraph{\textbf{Personalized T2I Methods.}} Approaches like Textual Inversion~\cite{gal2022image}, DreamBooth~\cite{ruiz2023dreambooth}, and Custom Diffusion~\cite{kumari2023multi} focus on training specific parameters to encapsulate visual concepts.
 LoRA~\cite{hu2021lora} and Perfusion~\cite{tewel2023key} target efficient fine-tuning adjustments, particularly rank 1 modifications.
 However, these methods are constrained by their requirement for concept-specific tuning.
-ELITE~\cite{Wei2023ELITEEV} was the first approach addressing fast personalization for single-subject T2I.
+ELITE~\cite{Wei2023ELITEEV} was the first approach addressing fast customized generation for single-subject T2I.
 BLIP-Diffusion~\cite{li2023blip} adapts the BLIP2 encoder~\cite{li2023blip2}, training approximately 1.5B parameters to enable zero-shot, subject-driven image generation.
-IP-Adapter~\cite{ye2023ip} introduces a decoupled cross-attention mechanism, negating the need to train the foundational UNet model by permitting fine-tuning of a reduced parameter set (22M).
+IP-Adapter introduces a decoupled cross-attention mechanism, negating the need to train the foundational UNet model by permitting fine-tuning of a reduced number of 22M parameters.